1Shubham7/understanding-kyverno/metrics-and-dashboard.md

 // there is no progress bar so just give it some time, it will install.

-Step 5. `kustomize build https://github.com/kyverno/policies/pod-security | kubectl apply -f `
+Step 5. `./kustomize build https://github.com/kyverno/policies/pod-security | kubectl apply -f -`

 //